Azure/azure-powershell/src/Synapse/Synapse/help/Az.Synapse.md

 Gets information about datasets in workspace.

 ### [Get-AzSynapseDroppedSqlPool](Get-AzSynapseDroppedSqlPool.md)
-Gets Synapse Sql dropped Sql Pool Backup.
+Gets a dropped Sql pool backup of a Synapse Sql Pool.

 ### [Get-AzSynapseFirewallRule](Get-AzSynapseFirewallRule.md)
 Gets a Synapse Analytics Firewall Rule.